-The second aspect concerns the strong asymmetry in structural parameters.
-Since the 1144-phase is the stacking of two 122-phases, we may wonder whether the TM-plane separation (inter-layer distance) in the 1144- phase remains the same as in the 122-phase.
-We define $\Delta d = d{TM}^{1144} - d{TM}^{122}$ to describe its displacement direction and amplitude (Sec.
-7c of SI [39]).
-For Ruphosphides, the TM-planes tend to move toward the higher-valence cation and away from the lower-valence.
-For instance in CaKRu4P4, the separation between TMlayer and Ca2+ shrinks, while the separation between TM-layer and K+ increases.
+phosphides, the TM-planes tend to move toward the higher-valence cation and away from the lower-valence.
+For instance in CaKRu4P4, the separation between TM-layer and Ca2+ shrinks, while the separation between TM-layer and K+ increases.
 On the contrary, for Co, the TM-plane will displace toward the lower-valence side.
 Ni- and Fe-1144-phases display both tendencies.
-[39] Whichever direction it will move, the displacement magnitudes $|\Delta d/d{122}| \sim 5\%$ -10% (Sec.
-7 of [39]) are considerably larger than the structural change that is achievable by applying pressure.
+[37] Whichever direction it will move, the displacement magnitudes $|\Delta d/d{122}| \sim 5\%$ -10% (Sec.
+7 of [37]) are considerably larger than the structural change that is achievable by applying pressure.
 Besides, pnictogen (Pn) heights and Pn-TM-Pn bonding angles also undergo large changes.
 The large change does not happen in solid solution phase, for each cation layer takes equal amounts of charge, unlike A, B are living separately in 1144-phases, which intensely breaks the glide symmetry and affects superconductivity.
-[57, 59, 60].
+[55, 57, 58].

-The third aspect is regarding derivative phases, known as the half-collapsed phase (h-CT).
-In general, derivative phases can arise from particular architectures; for example, molecule folding emerges from long-chain architectures. h-CT refers to an abrupt collapse of the lattice constant c at certain external pressure, first observed in KCaFe4As4 [28].
-The collapse happens in two steps: the first-step in Ca-layers, the second in K-layers [30]; so h-CT refers to such a state where one layer collapses and the other does not. h-CT is peculiar for HC as it is determined by two general features: layerbuilding and distinct compressive capacities of heterocation layers [16, 29, 30]. h-CT is a consequence of A-Bsymmetry breaking, and also grants a method of tuning asymmetry, which leads to, for instance, suppression of SC [63].
-Forming the collapsed phase is related to the energy valley of a double-minimum [64].
+The third aspect is regarding derivative phases from HC, known as the half-collapsed phase (h-CT).
+In general, derivative phases can arise from particular architectures; for example, molecule folding emerges from longchain architectures. h-CT refers to an abrupt collapse of the lattice constant c at certain external pressure, first observed in KCaFe4As4 [28].
+The collapse happens in two steps: the first-step in Ca-layers, the second in Klayers [30]; so h-CT refers to such a state where one layer collapses and the other does not. h-CT is peculiar for HC as it is determined by two general features: layerbuilding and distinct compressive capacities of heterocation layers [16, 29, 30]. h-CT is a consequence of A-B symmetry breaking, and also grants a method of tuning asymmetry, which leads to, for instance, suppression of SC [61].
+Forming the collapsed phase is related to the energy valley of a double-minimum [62].
 In the language of bonding, it requires the Pn-Pn bonding to be strengthened and Pn-TM bonding to be weakened.
-Therefore, there exists a critical distance $d_P(\text{defined in Fig. 1(a)})$ , below which the collapsed phase will be formed.
-The critical $d_P$ is found to be 2.8~3.0 Å for Fe-arsenide 1144phases, which is achievable with a moderate external pressure [29].
-Noteworthy, Ru-phosphides 1144-systems exhibit smaller $d_P$ and thereby may form h-CT with no or very little pressure, easier than Fe-arsenide.
-The critical $d_P$ for phosphide is about 2.5 Å (Sec.
-7e of [39]).
+Therefore, there exists a critical distance d_P (defined in Fig. 1(a)), below which the collapsed phase will be formed.
+The critical d_P is found to be 2.8~3.0 Å for Fe-arsenide 1144phases, which is achievable with a moderate external pressure [29].
+Noteworthy, Ru-phosphides 1144-systems exhibit smaller d_P and thereby may form h-CT with no or very little pressure, easier than Fe-arsenide.
+The critical d_P for phosphide is about 2.5 Å (Sec.
+7e of [37]).